siyavuyachagi/typesharp/README.md

 ### 3. Create a configuration file

-In your frontend end project run the following script
+In your frontend project run the following script

 ```bash
 # Create TypeScript config